 Application for Graduation

 Degrees are awarded at the end of each semester and summer session.
-Applications for a degree must be filed in the Registrar’s Office.
-You may download a copy here or submit the online application here.
+Applications for a degree must be filed with the Registrar’s Office.

 GRADUATION APPLICATION DEADLINES